-- 2. Section 2 of the Revenue Administration Act (Cap 308) in this Act referred to as the "principal Act" is amended - (a) by repealing in the definition of "Revenue decision" paragraph (b) and substituting therefor the following paragraph - "(b) in relation to this Act, the Accommodation Turnover Tax, Business Tax Act, Corporate Social Responsibility Tax Act, Excise Tax Act, Goods and Services Tax Act, Income and Non-Monetary Benefits Tax Act, Tourism Marketing Tax Act or the Value Added Tax Act, Immovable Property Tax Act, a decision on any matter left to the discretion, judgement, direction, opinion, approval, consent, satisfaction, or determination of the Commissioner General, other than made in relation to the making of an assessment. - (b) by inserting after the definition of "Large business" the following new definition -
+2. Section 2 of the Revenue Administration Act (Cap 308) in this Act referred to as the "principal Act" is amended -

+- (a) by repealing in the definition of "Revenue decision" paragraph (b) and substituting therefor the following paragraph - "(b) in relation to this Act, the Accommodation Turnover Tax, Business Tax Act, Corporate Social Responsibility Tax Act, Excise Tax Act, Good and Services Tax Act, Income and Non-Monetary Benefits Tax Act.
+Tourism Marketing Tax Act or the Value Added Tax Act, a decision on any matter left to the discretion, judgement, direction, opinion, consent. approval, satisfaction. determination of the Commissioner General, other than made in relation to the making of an assessment.;" - (b) by inserting after the definition of "Large business" the following new definition -

-""Medical Board" means the Medical Board established under section 31D";
+""Medical Board" means the Medical Board established under section 31D;";